PlutoZhang/Zowe-docs/topics/atlas-install.md

 2. Move the Atlas PAX file and install script to the desired installation directory.

-     **Note:** The Atlas Install script is an ASCII file, if the script is not in the correct format it may be converted
+     **Note:** The Atlas Install script is an ASCII file, if the script is not in the correct format it may nned to be converted.

      **Important:** To convert the Install script, use the ICONV command.
 For example,